-It's true that universities are not a collection of buildings but a community of people-students, faculty, staff, and graduates.
-And this plan has emerged in extraordinary times that have reminded us in so many ways of the importance of community, of genuine belonging, of the relationship of inclusion to equity, of the power of working together.
+Universities are not a collection of buildings but a community of people-students, faculty, staff, and graduates.
+This plan has emerged in extraordinary times that have reminded us in so many ways of the importance of community, of genuine belonging, of the relationship of inclusion to equity, and of the power of working together.

-Of all the aspirations voiced by the Western community through this planning process, the expectation of a more-inclusive Western stood out, and we are certain that progress toward this goal will be foundational to the success of the other goals articulated in the plan.
+Of all the aspirations voiced by the Western community through this planning process, the expectation of a more-inclusive Western stood out, and progress toward this goal will be foundational to our success in reaching the other goals articulated in the plan.